andreacasalino/XML-parser/README.md

 Light **C++** library for managing **xml** structure.
 It is possible to **import**, **modify** and **export** **xml** structures.
 At the same time, xml structure can  be **generated from 0** from code and later exported.

 All the relevant code is contained in **./Lib**.
+If you have found this package to be useful, please leave a **star**.

 To parse an **xml** from a file you have just to call 1 single function:
 ```cpp